polterguy/lizzie/docs/introduction.md

 ### Conversion

-Sometimes you need to convert an object from its string representatio to a number, or vice versa.
+Sometimes you need to convert an object from its string representation to a number, or vice versa.
 For such cases you have the `number` and `string` functions.
 Below is an example.